Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Webhooks

 Openfort uses webhooks to push real-time notifications to you about your transactions.
 All webhooks use HTTPS and deliver a JSON payload that can be used by your application.
-You can use webhook feeds to do things like:
+You can use webhook feeds to:

-• Granting users a game item when a transaction is confirmed.
+• Grant users a game item when a transaction is confirmed

-• Store all transaction events in your own database for custom reporting/retention
+• Store all transaction events in your own database for custom reporting and retention

 Use the Openfort SDK's constructWebhookEvent method to verify an incoming webhook.
 Pass in the request body and the signature header.
 As an example, you can verify a webhook using the code below: